 - 1 cup red wine OR additional cup beef stock

 - 3 tsp. worcestershire sauce

 - 2 21/2 cups Eye of Round roast cut into ½ inch pieces

 - ⅔ cup water

 - 1 tsp. salt

 - 1 egg mixed with 1 Tbsp. milk

 - Pre heat oven to 400 degrees.
-In a large saute pan, heat remaining canola oil (2 Tbsp.) over medium heat and add the onions and carrots.
+In a large saute pan, add canola oil.
+Heat over medium heat and add the onions and carrots.
 Cook for about 6 minutes and add the celery.
 Cook vegetables until onion is translucent and vegetables can barely be pierced with a fork.
 Add tomato paste and cook until paste turns brown - about 2 minutes.
 Add the wine and then the beef stock, stirring and scraping up bottom.
 Bring mixture to a boil and reduce to a simmer.
 Add worcestershire sauce and thyme.
 Season to taste with salt and pepper.
-Simmer until liquid is reduced to 1 1/2 cups about 10 -15 minutes.
+Simmer until liquid is reduced to 1 ½ cups about 10 -15 minutes.
 Sprinkle with 2 Tbsp. of flour and cook until mixture thickens.

 - In a separate saute pan, heat 1 Tbsp. canola oil over medium high heat.
 Add the mushrooms and saute until browned.
 Set aside.